Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/lifo/lifo_controller.md

 Controller for synchronous Last-In First-Out stack pointer management and status logic.
 The controller manages a single stack pointer that tracks the top of the stack, generates memory interface signals, and calculates status flags.
 It doesn't implement a safety mechanism against writing when full or reading when empty so the integration must use the status flags and the enable signals carefully.

-The controller is designed to be integrated with a single-port RAM for data storage.
+The controller is designed to be integrated with a simple dual-port RAM for data storage.
 It provides a clean separation between control logic and data storage, allowing easy replacement of the memory with technology-specific implementations during ASIC integration.
-The use of single-port RAM is efficient because the stack operations always target adjacent locations.
+The dual-port interface allows the read port to continuously provide the top-of-stack value, ensuring combinational read access with zero latency.

 The controller passes data through without storing it.
 The `write_data` is forwarded to the memory write interface, and the `read_data` is provided directly from the memory read interface.
 The controller only maintains state for the stack pointer and status flags.
 When simultaneous read and write occur, the memory access targets the same location (top of stack), effectively replacing the top element.